 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-SVD_DEMO, a FORTRAN90 program which demonstrates the singular value decomposition for a simple example.
+svd_test, a FORTRAN90 code which demonstrates the singular value decomposition for a simple example.

-SVD_SNOWFALL, a FORTRAN90 program which reads a file containing historical snowfall data and analyzes the data with the Singular Value Decomposition (SVD), and plots created by GNUPLOT.
+SVD_SNOWFALL, a FORTRAN90 code which reads a file containing historical snowfall data and analyzes the data with the Singular Value Decomposition (SVD), and plots created by GNUPLOT.

 SVD_TRUNCATED, a FORTRAN90 code which demonstrates the computation of the reduced or truncated Singular Value Decomposition (SVD) that is useful for cases when one dimension of the matrix is much smaller than the other.